Book 2 in the Seduction series

 Enjoy Eloisa’s own version of Cinderella featuring Ella, who lives in a garret with her pet squirrel and three-legged cat.

 *The Seduction Season Two is currently only available in the United States.
-Unfortunately Eloisa has no control over this, but at some point her publisher will release it in all formats and locations.
+Unfortunately Eloisa has no control over this, but at some point her publisher will release it in ebook and audiobook in all locations.
 Eloisa’s UK publisher, Piatkus, will be publishing both stories in electronic format.

 Enjoy an Excerpt